Mehrier24/Portfolio-/README.md

 Beyond academics and work, I am actively involved in various clubs and organizations on campus.
 In my free time, I enjoy swimming.

 ## Objective
-I have practical, hands-on experience in cybersecurity and strong communication skills.
-I also hold OPT work authorization and am willing to relocate.
-I am eager to apply my skills to your company and continue growing professionally in a dynamic environment.
+I bring practical, hands-on experience in cybersecurity along with strong communication skills.
+I also hold OPT work authorization and am open to relocation.
+I am eager to contribute my skills to your organization while continuing to grow professionally in a challenging and dynamic environment.
 ## Resume
 📄 [Download My Resume](LINK_TO_YOUR_RESUME)